 Dr. Terese M. Wignot

-In addition to her proven leadership in science education, Dr. Wignot has contributed to the University community through her service on a variety of committees including the Admissions and Financial Aid Committee, the University Athletic Board, the Faculty Affairs Council, the Faculty Workload Task Force, and the Master Planning Committee.
-Over the past several year, she has also served as Interim Provost, Acting Dean of the School of Education, and Interim Dean of the College of Science and Engineering.
-Most recently, she was named Associate Provost.
+She has served on a variety of University committees including the Admissions and Financial Aid Committee, the University Athletic Board, the Faculty Affairs Council, the Faculty Workload Task Force and the Master Planning Committee.
+She has previously served as Interim Provost, Acting Dean of the School of Education, Interim Dean of the College of Science and Engineering and Associate Provost for Academics.